The Colosseum, Rome, Italy

 Gladiatorial Contests

-The Colosseum was the place where gladiatorial games, which had the chief spot of entertainment, were held, and clashes among highly trained warriors known as gladiators were the common way of competition.
+The Colosseum was the place where gladiatorial games, which had the chief spot of entertainment, were held, and clashes among highly trained warriors known as gladiators were the standard way of competition.
 They were very often prefecture and it has become a tradition where they could slay each other, all in the name of the emperor’s power and generosity.
-Gladiators utilized diverse weapons and followers of different styles used specific sets of rules and kits for each combat.
+Gladiators utilized diverse weapons, and followers of different styles used specific sets of rules and kits for each combat.

 Other Events